Booking.com Host Guide for Beginners

 What Happens if a Guest Cancels?

 If a guest cancels a reservation and your property has a free cancellation policy, then the guest will pay nothing, and you won’t pay commission.
-But if your property doesn’t have a free cancellation policy, the guest will pay a fee, and you will pay commission on the amount that the guest will pay you.
+But if your property doesn’t have a free cancellation policy, the guest will pay a fee, and you will earn a commission on the amount the guest pays you.

 How to Avoid Double Bookings

 As you see, it may be expensive, so you should always keep an eye on your rates and availability.
 If you list your property on several platforms and receive a booking via another website, you need to close or adjust your availability on Booking.com.
-You can do it manually, and Booking.com recommends hosts who work with many other platforms use a channel manager to manage their rates.
+You can do it manually, and Booking.com recommends hosts who work with many other platforms use a channel manager like Hospitable to manage their calendars.
+With Hospitable, you can keep calendars, pricing, and availability synced across every connected channel and prevent double bookings.

-What Are Risk-Free Reservations and How Do They Work?
+What Are Smart Flex Reservations and How Do They Work?

-If the Risk-Free Reservation program doesn’t fit you, you can also opt-out of it at any time.
-You just have to go to the Opportunities tab within your Booking.com extranet, choose Risk-Free Reservations Program, and then select the Leave this Program option.
+If the Smart Flex Reservation program doesn’t fit you, you can also opt out of it at any time.
+You just have to log in to the Booking.com Extranet, click on Boost performance, and then select the Smart Flex Reservations program.
+Select the Leave this program option and fill in the short survey.